ksubramanyeshwara/ChaiCode-Cohort/assignments/04 Task Management/README.md

 ## Features

 - ✅ Add a new task
-- ❌ Edit a task
+- ✅ Edit a task
-- ❌ Delete a task
+- ✅ Delete a task
 - ✅ Mark a task as completed
 - ✅ Number of tasks
 - ✅ Completed tasks count
+- ❌ Local Storage